 Mr. and Mrs. Bertram were named William and Aurora Price's legal guardians, but they did not adopt them.
 And under Colorado law this meant that the family was still subject to the Department of Children and Family services.
 Terry Lee the nanny, realized that Aurora was on five prescriptions.
 She did some research, only to learn that two of the medicines were for treating Aurora's Juvenile Arthritis; the other three were to treat the side effects.
 In researching Juvenile Arthritis Terry learned that with any autoimmune condition the immune system was compromised.
 That fact introduced another set of problems.
 Terry did not like this and believed that Aurora would fair better with a new doctor.
 She found one in Englewood and talked Mrs. Bertram to take Aurora to Dr. Brown.
 That doctor put Aurora on a single medicine, a shot to be taken once a week.
 Mrs. Bertram did not want to give the shot to Aurora, therefore the job was left to Terry Lee.
 She had all the skills of a nurse without the formal training.
 Under her care Aurora became stronger, in six months Aurora was using a walker.
 After three more months she was walking with a cane.
 The Colorado air was so good in the summer she did not even need her cane that much, only for going up and down stairs.

 In 1995 Thomas Bertram Junior graduated from high school, Tom had to graduate from college, that was not a subject up for conversation; he had a choice in which school he attended, his Father's family went to Stanford University, while his Mother's family went to Georgetown University.
-He went to California to get his father off his back and played football to satisfy himself.
+He went to his Father's Institution of higher education and played football to satisfy himself.
 In 1997 Maria Bertram was crowned Miss Teen USA.
-She had been participating in beauty competitions starting at the age of five, being pushed more by her Aunt than her Mother.
-In 1998 Edmund Bertram graduated from prep-school with high honors before going on to Georgetown; he was the only member of the Bertram family who treated his young cousins with sincere care and attention.
-On April 20, 1999 the world changed.
-William Price was a member of the distinguish class of 2000 and promptly joined the navy.
+In 1998 Edmund Bertram graduated from high school with high honors before going on to Stanford.
+Over the summer of 1999 Julia Bertram won her first major tennis match and William Price and Tom Bertram were members of the distinguish class of 2000, High School and University respectively.